 Classroom Fraction, Decimal Percent Number Line

-Do your middle school math students need reinforcement of fraction, decimal, percent equivalences?
+Do your middle school math students need reinforcement of fraction, decimal, percent conversions and equivalences?
 Every year, my math students needed extra reinforcement of the most common equivalences.

 So, a few years ago, I made a number line with common decimals between 0 and 1 as the main number line.
 I added the equivalent fractions above the decimals and the equivalent percentages below them.